chai-sura/Finance-RAG-chatbot/README.md

 ## Results

-The system was evaluated on a balanced test set (questions per department) scored on faithfulness, relevance, and conciseness:
+Evaluated on a balanced test set (questions per department) scored on faithfulness, relevance, and conciseness:

 | Change | Overall | HR score |
 |--------|---------|----------|